-Known by the locals as simply ‘Clon’, this town is bustling with life and is just 3km from the beach.
-The town is situated in the postcard perfect west Cork, is lively and welcoming and steeped in history.
-The hometown of Michael Colins and a town which suffered greatly during the Great Famine you are sure and interesting stay.
-Also west Cork is Ireland’s food capital and you are sure to eat very well.
+Known by the locals as simply "Clon," this town is bustling with life and is just 3km from the beach.
+It is situated in the postcard perfect west Cork, is lively, welcoming and steeped in history.
+Clonakilty suffered greatly during the Famine, and was the hometown of Michael Collins.
+Also, west Cork is Ireland’s food capital and you are sure to eat very well.

 Tramore, County Waterford

-Tramore is the south east’s top destination for holidaymakers and is jam packed with amenities for vacationers from top class accommodation to Splashworld, surfing, fishing, hiking, horse riding, golf and even an amusement park.
-Beside the wonderful surroundings and the great outdoors there’s a huge amount to do.
+Tramore is the south east’s top destination for holidaymakers and is jam packed with amenities, from top class accommodation to Splashworld, surfing, fishing, hiking, horse riding, golf and even an amusement park.
+In addition to the wonderful surroundings and the great outdoors, there’s a huge amount to do.

 Strandhill, County Sligo

-This beautiful town in the heart of Yeats country is officially a Mecca for surfers.
-Miles of untamed beach, beautiful rocky exposure.
-It is located just at the foot of Knocknarea, just kilometers from Sligo town and close to Sligo airport that connects with Dublin.
-Strandhill is also a great spot for golf, seaweed baths and has some great pubs and restaurants.
+This beautiful town in the heart of Yeats country is officially a Mecca for surfers - miles of untamed beach, beautiful rocky exposures.
+It is located at the foot of Knocknarea, just kilometers from Sligo town and close to Sligo airport, which connects with Dublin.
+Strandhill is also a great spot for golf and seaweed baths and has some great pubs and restaurants.